Japh/Favorite-Plugins/readme.txt

 1. The new 'Favorites' tab

 == Changelog ==

+= 0.4 =
+* Removed the HTML parsing library and all scraping code from the plugin
+* This update stops the plugin from working

 = 0.3 =
 * The HTML parsing library is now loaded in a more conservative location, so it's only loaded when needed